 Unique to the SLCC, join an Ambassador for one of our hourly guided tours on the hour from 10am – 4pm.
 Included with Museum Admission, the hour-long experience includes:

 Experience our signature tour, “What We Treasure”, delivered by Cultural Ambassadors who share their own stories and first-hand cultural experiences.
+Part of the Canadian Signature Experiences, our What We Treasure tour is a once-in-a-lifetime travel experience found only in Canada.
 Throughout this tour your group will view artifacts and hear stories that give an overview of the past and present way of life of the Squamish and Lil’wat peoples.
-This tour includes a welcome song, short film, and exhibit tour. *What We Treasure Tour will be replaced by the Paddling through the Nations Tour at 11am and 3pm on Wednesdays – Sunday until Sept 4th, 2022.
+This tour includes a welcome song, short film, and exhibit tour.

 Regular Hours of Operation: